branilson/amanita-uros-espidf/README.md

 This firmware eas tested with ESP-IDF v5.1.2 running on an ESP32 WROOM board.
 It might work with other ESP32 boards too.

+The micro-ROS component for ESP-IDF is available on https://github.com/micro-ROS/micro_ros_espidf_component/tree/humble

 ## Dependencies

 This component needs `colcon` and other Python 3 packages inside the IDF virtual environment in order to build micro-ROS packages: